-The following (1-17) are prohibited and apply to all College property including residence halls and off-campus activities.
+The following (1-18) are prohibited and apply to all College property including residence halls and off-campus activities.
 Students found to be in violation of an offense will result in disciplinary action, which will typically be probation for one calendar year.
-The second violation of any rule (1-17) will result in suspension and/or expulsion from the College and/or the residence hall.
-If, in the opinion of the Dean of Students, the violation of rules 1-16 is sufficiently serious, suspension/expulsion from the College/residence hall is possible on the first offense.
+The second violation of any rule (1-18) will result in suspension and/or expulsion from the College and/or the residence hall.
+If, in the opinion of the Dean of Students, the violation of rules 1-18 is sufficiently serious, suspension/expulsion from the College/residence hall is possible on the first offense.

-- 1. Gambling in any form. - Pets on campus.
-Registered service animals only. - Open element electrical appliances and microwave ovens. - Solicitation and sales without permission. - Weight-lifting apparatus. - Excessive noise determined to be disturbing to other residents or college officials. - Dartboards, darts, or any type of throwing knives. - 8.
-Smoking inside campus buildings. - Use of profane language or verbal abuse toward any College employee. - 10.
+- 1. Gambling in any form. - 2.
+Pets on campus.
+Registered service animals only. - 3.
+Open element electrical appliances and microwave ovens. - 4.
+Solicitation and sales without permission. - 5.
+Weight-lifting apparatus. - 6.
+Excessive noise determined to be disturbing to other residents or college officials. - 7.
+Dartboards, darts, or any type of throwing knives. - 8.
+Smoking inside campus buildings. - 9.
+Use of profane language or verbal abuse toward any College employee. - 10.
 Violation of residence hall visitation rules as published in College Catalog. - 11.
 Candles, incense, or other flame-emitting articles in the residence hall. - 12.
-Splicing into or otherwise "tampering" with existing electrical wiring in the residence hall.
+Splicing into or otherwise "tampering" with existing electrical wiring in the residence - 13.
+Misuse of residence hall keys or outside entrance keys by loaning personal keys to another person. - 14.
+The display of alcohol or drug-related materials including pictures, posters, or empty containers. - 15.
+Lewd, indecent, pornographic, obscene behavior or expression.
+(This offense includes the use of verbal or symbolic expressions, which could be interpreted as insulting to one's race, gender, religion, national origin or disability.) - 16.
+Unauthorized possession of College, state or federal property or supplies. - 17.
+Disruptive or disorderly conduct which interferes with the rights and opportunities of those who attend the College to utilize and enjoy educational facilities or activities. - 18.
+Skateboards, hover boards, and roller blades on campus.